-Berkeley College offers two tracks for the LPN to B.S.N. program.
-The requirements for admission into each specific track are as follows:
+The requirements for admission into Berkeley College's LPN to B.S.N. program are as follows:

 LPN to B.S.N.
 Accelerated Pathway is designed for applicants who have clinical work experience.
-Applicants must: a) possess an unrestricted active or inactive practical nurse license, and b) have completed a minimum of 2,080 hours of work as an LPN within the last two years and c) submit letters of recommendation.
-Applicants also are required to pass a pharmacology examination and a HESI A2.
-The HESI A2 exam consists of Science, Mathematics, and English.
+Applicants must: a) possess an unrestricted active or inactive practical nurse license, b) have completed a minimum of 2,080 hours of work as an LPN within the last two years, and c) submit letters of recommendation.
+Applicants also are required to pass the HESI A2 exam, which consists of Science, Mathematics, and English.
 Students may purchase a study guide for \$44 or borrow one for free.
 The cost of the exam is \$46.
 The exam may only be taken twice for acceptance.